-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 SBAC Math 33% of students met or exceeded standards for SBAC math on the 2019 test 16.67% Met or Exceeded Standards for SBAC Math on 2021 assessment 40% of students will meet or exceed standards on the 2024 SBAC math test.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 SBAC Math 33% of students met or exceeded standards for SBAC math on the 2019 test 16.67% Met or Exceeded Standards for SBAC Math on 2021 assessment 19.74% of all students Met or Exceeded Standards on Math 2022 assessment 40% of students will meet or exceed standards on the 2024 SBAC math test.
 SBAC Math Sub Groups 0% of Emerging Bilinguals and 0% of Students with Special Needs met or exceeded standards for Math on the 2019 test.
 Foster Youth sub group population too small/not reportable.
 5.0% of Emerging Bilinguals and 9.1% of students with special needs Met or Exceeded Standards on 2021 assessment.
 Foster youth group sub population too small/not reportable.
-10% of Emerging Bilingual and Students with Special Needs will meet or exceed standards for Math on the 2024 test.
-CAST Science 27% of students met or exceeded standards on CAST Science in 2019 14% Met or Exceeded Standards on 2021 CAST assessment 30% of students will meet or exceed standards on the 2024 CAST test.
+EL: 0% Met Standard Foster: no reportable data - data groups too small SpEd: no reportable data - data groups too small 10% of Emerging Bilingual and Students with Special Needs will meet or exceed standards for Math on the 2024 test.
+CAST Science 27% of students met or exceeded standards on CAST Science in 2019 14% Met or Exceeded Standards on 2021 CAST assessment 30.38% Met or Exceeded Standards on 2022 CAST assessment 30% of students will meet or exceed standards on the 2024 CAST test.

-Action # Title Description Total Funds Contributing 1.a Assessment teachers to use when planning instruction and academic interventions.
-Additionally, the suite of products provides supplemental resources for remediation and acceleration. \$42,874 Y IXL has been utilized for diagnostic assessments and targeted skill development for students in all Math classes.
-The Math department is currently phasing out the use of IXL as Renaissance Star suite is introduced.
+Action # Title Description Total Funds Contributing 1.a Assessment Renaissance STAR suite will provide real-time ongoing data for teachers to use when planning instruction and academic interventions.
+Additionally, the suite of products provides supplemental resources for remediation and acceleration.
+IXL has been utilized for diagnostic assessments and targeted skill development for students in all Math classes.
+The Math department is currently phasing out the use of IXL as Renaissance Star suite is introduced. \$44,773 Y

 The CAASPP Testing Coordinator assists in test implementation, test taking strategy, scheduling, communication, interim testing coordination, and data analysis.
 LINK/Tutorial is a full credit course during the school day.
-Its purpose is to "link" students who are struggling academically with teachers in the content areas that would be best to provide targeted academic interventions and general support. \$365,666 Y 1.b Student Supports Academic Support classes are provided to students with special needs who require additional support as well as students in general education who are struggling with Math.
-Student Supports NOVA Academy offers learning intersession(s) specifically designed to address learning loss through credit recovery.
+Its purpose is to "link" students who are struggling academically with teachers in the content areas that would be best to provide targeted academic interventions and general support. \$302,651 Y 1.b Student Supports Academic Support classes are provided to students with special needs who require additional support as well as students in general education who are struggling with Math.
+210 Student Supports NOVA Academy offers learning intersession(s) specifically designed to address learning loss through credit recovery.
 Students who participate in a learning intersession are supported by a certificated teacher as they work through their credit recovery courses.
 In addition, students may take advantage of the opportunity to attend college courses.
 Credit recovery is also offered throughout the school year as part of an individualized approach to academic support.
 NOVA purchased Learning in the Fast Lane by Suzy Pepper-Rollins for all teaching staff.
-Instructional strategies from the book have been presented in professional learning sessions throughout the year. \$107,245 Y 1.c Professional Learning and Coaching Other professional learning will include a focus on academic language across content areas, Renaissance STAR training, AP workshops/conferences, and culturally responsive teaching.
+Instructional strategies from the book have been presented in professional learning sessions throughout the year. \$60,410 Y 1.c Professional Learning and Coaching Other professional learning will include a focus on academic language across content areas, Renaissance STAR training, AP workshops/conferences, and culturally responsive teaching.
 Implementation of professional learning and teacher efficacy are supported through frequent observation and coaching cycles with teachers.
 1.d Special Education Program Students who qualify for special education services will be provided with the support they need through an inclusion process.
 This includes, but is not limited to, adaptive technology and accessibility features on technology used within the classroom setting, individual supports, verification of accommodations being met, and annual reviews. \$0 N